 In a noteworthy case, an employee was granted a compensation of € 300.000,- by the Dutch sub district court.
 The fact that the international employer was unfamiliar with Dutch employment law was no excuse.

 The employee started working for the international company in 2008, with business locations in Asia and North-America.
 In 2011, he was promoted to Human Resources Manager.
 During his first evaluation as manager in January 2012, he was informed by his employer that he did not perform the job effectively.
-According to his employer, the employee failed to take (enough) responsibility for his department and he did not respond correctly to criticism.
-Moreover, the employee engaged in emotional unstable behavior which did not match the culture of the organisation.
+According to his employer, the employee failed to take (enough) responsibility for his department.
+He also claimed that he did not respond correctly to criticism.
+Moreover, the employee engaged in emotional unstable behaviour which did not match the culture of the organisation.

 Only five days after this evaluation, the employer suspended the employee, blocked his email-account and requested the sub district court dissolve the employment agreement.

 Different management style